-- Press the plus sign and press Scan a barcode.
+- Select the plus sign and press Scan a barcode.

 - Scan the Redis Cloud barcode.

-When you log in to the Redis Cloud Admin Console, you can do MFA either with a text message or the Authenticator app.
-If you do MFA with the Authenticator app, you must open the Authenticator app and enter the Redis Labs code into the Redis Cloud login.
+To log in to the Redis Cloud admin console, you can do MFA either with a text message or the Authenticator app.
+If you use with the Authenticator app, you must open the Authenticator app and enter the Redis Labs code into the Redis Enterprise Cloud login.

-You can deactivate MFA for your user account.
-To deactivate MFA, go to your profile, click Multi-Factor Authentication, and click Deactivate.
+To deactivate MFA, go to your profile, select Multi-Factor Authentication, and select Deactivate.

 Enforcing MFA for all user accounts

 Account owner users can enable MFA enforcement for all users in their account.
-After MFA is enforced for the account, all users that do not have MFA enabled are required to configure MFA the next time they log in to the Redis Cloud Admin Console.
+After MFA is enforced for the account, all users that do not have MFA enabled are required to configure MFA the next time they log in to the Redis Enterprise Cloud admin console.

-- When you enable MFA enforcement, users cannot disable MFA for their account.
+- When you enable MFA enforcement, users can’t disable MFA for their account.